Standards Guide

 FRS 102 Transition

-Choosing the right transition approach — and getting the opening balances right — is the most important step in your FRS 102 2026 preparation.
+FRS 102 requires a single transition approach, modified retrospective.
+Getting the opening balances right is the most important step in your FRS 102 2026 preparation.

-Recognise the cumulative effect at the transition date only.
+Recognise the cumulative effect at the date of initial application only.
 No restatement of comparatives.

-- Adjustment recognised in opening retained earnings at transition date
+• Adjustment recognised in opening retained earnings at the date of initial application

 Modified retrospective: practical expedients